QuotaClub

 Solution selling

-A sales approach focused on diagnosing the prospect's problem before proposing a solution.
-The dominant SaaS sales framing through the 2010s; now blended with Challenger and consultative approaches.
+A sales approach focused on diagnosing a prospect's problem before proposing a solution.
+Employers may combine it with other discovery and qualification methods.

 Consultative selling